MicrosoftDocs/defender-docs/articles/defender-for-cloud/apply-security-baseline.md

 **Extension** | The [Azure Policy machine configuration must be installed on machines](security-baseline-guest-configuration.md).

+This feature previously used the Log Analytics agent (also known as the Microsoft Monitoring agent (MMA)) to collect information.
 If you still have the MMA in use, you might receive duplicate recommendations for the same machine.
 To avoid this, you can [disable the MMA on the machine](prepare-deprecation-log-analytics-mma-agent.md#duplicate-recommendations).

 ## Review and remediate OS baseline recommendations